Welcome to Year 1

 Our curriculum is based around six cross-curricular topics, this year these are:

-Throughout the year the children will participate in daily phonics lessons, based on Phase Five phonics (this consists mainly of vowel digraphs, split digraphs and trigraphs).
-As part of some phonics lessons the children will be expected to read and spell real and nonsense words.
+Throughout the year the children will participate in daily phonics lessons, based on phase five phonics which consists mainly of vowel digraphs, split digraphs and trigraphs.
+The children are also taught how to read and spell words containing the suffixes ing, ed, est and er.
+The prefix un is also taught.
+As part of some phonics lessons, the children will be taught to read and spell real and nonsense words.
 This allows us to check the children’s ability to segment and blend words.
-Towards the end of the year the children will take part in a statutory phonics test, which the planned phonics lessons will help to prepare the children for.
+Towards the end of the school year, the children will take part in a statutory phonics test.
+This test is completed on an individual basis and lasts for around 10 minutes.

 The children will be applying the above skills in their day-to-day writing, based on our topics.
 They will learn to write stories, non-fiction texts and simple poems.
 A large focus will be on the appropriate use of punctuation such as capital letters, full stops, question marks and exclamation marks.
 The children will also be taught how to use adjectives within their writing.
 In year 1, a printed handwriting style is used with a focus on appropriate letter sizing and formation, writing orientated on the line correctly and differentiation between lower and upper case letters.

 The children will complete lots of practical maths activities using a range of concrete resources along with pictorial representations and written questions.
 They will learn how to solve questions involving addition and subtraction using mental methods, the number line and the hundred square.
 In the summer term, the children will also learn how to use arrays to solve multiplication and division questions.
 Work is also carried out in relation to fractions, space, shape and measures.
 The children will take part in a range of problem solving activities where they can demonstrate their understanding of maths skills.